echelonagents/promptengineering-guide/docs/02_large_language_models.md

 # Large Language Models
 Modern large language models (LLMs) such as GPT-4, Claude and open-source alternatives are built upon the transformer architecture.
-This week provides a deep dive into how these models are trained and how we can use them effectively.
+The contents in this section provide a deep dive into how these models are trained and how we can use them effectively.

 ## Outline
 - model families and providers
 - transformer architecture basics
 - tokenization and vocabulary